dekuNukem/duckyPad-Pro/doc/getting_started.md

 ![Alt text](../resources/photos/app/hello.gif)

 That's it!
-Now you know how to set up your duckyPad!
+Now you know how to customise your duckyPad!

 🎉 🎉 Great Job, but we're not done yet!